Above and beyond everything else, the single most important issue when facing a Michigan OWI (Operating While Intoxicated

 In that sense, it all comes down to this:

 SUCCESS IN A DUI CASE IS BEST MEASURED BY WHAT DOES NOT HAPPEN TO YOU

-This is the gold standard for any person facing a drunk driving charge, and for any and every lawyer who represents him or her.
+This is the gold standard for any person facing a drunk driving charge, and for any and every lawyer who handles DUI cases.
 This truth is so simple that it’s easy to overlook, especially in the online marketplace of Michigan DUI lawyers all trying to sell their services with ever-more competitive messaging.

 Of course, looking for a way out of a pending DUI charge is always our first priority in every case we take.
 It’s perfectly understandable that everyone wants to “beat” his or her DUI charge and have the whole thing just go away.

 , however, is that the majority of Michigan DUI charges (more than 9 out of 10) do NOT get tossed out of court, and this number is consistent from year-to-year.